 Clean out the cabinet: With many a circadian rhythm thrown off by the time shift, some of us may venture into the medicine cabinet in search of some pharmaceutical assistance to help deal with those out-of-whack internal clocks (in addition to some of us feeling a bit confused, headache-y, anxious and sleep-deprived, two separate studies suggest that suicide rates among men spike in the days following DST as do instances of serious heart attacks).
 If you just happen to be rooting around the medicine chest in search of DST relief, take a moment to clear it out of any expired or unneeded prescription drugs, over-the-counter remedies and supplements along with any dried-up/unused/unneeded cosmetics or personal care products.
 Click here to learn more about ways to dispose of old medication in a manner that won’t harm the environment or result in strangers searching through your trash bin at 3 a.m. looking to score some “leftovers.”
 Along with cleaning out the medicine cabinet, DST is also a good time to make sure any household first aid or emergency kits are current and complete.

-Filter changing and mattress flipping: Although you can hold off on inspecting and/or changing any household filters until you embark on a comprehensive spring cleaning session, DST is as good a time as ever to pay mind to furnace filters, refrigerator water filters, water pitcher filters, stovetop exhaust fan filters, air purifier filters, AC filters, vacuum filters, humidifier filters, aquarium filters and the list goes on and on.
+Filter changing and mattress flipping: Although you can hold off on inspecting and/or changing any household filters until you embark on a comprehensive spring (or fall!) cleaning session, DST is as good a time as ever to pay mind to furnace filters, refrigerator water filters, water pitcher filters, stovetop exhaust fan filters, air purifier filters, AC filters, vacuum filters, humidifier filters, aquarium filters and the list goes on and on.
 And although you may need to recruit a beefy buddy to help you with this one, DST (and the end of DST) provides a primo opportunity to flip and spin your mattress (pillow-top mattress need not apply) in order to extend its life.
 And while you’re at it, it’s a fine idea to inspect and wash your sheets, comforter, quilts, mattress pad and other bedding.
 Once your mattress is flipped and your bed remade, there’s only one thing left to do: Participate in one of my favorite holidays, National Napping Day.